shuddha2021/Audio-Player-Music-App/README.md

-# TuneBox
+# A Simple Audio Player
 A vibrant and modern audio player web application designed to deliver a seamless and enjoyable music experience.
-TuneBox allows users to upload their favorite MP3 files, create playlists, and control playback with ease.
+This Player allows users to upload their favorite MP3 files, create playlists, and control playback with ease.
 The app features a sleek and animated UI that is sure to attract younger users and create a storm.

 ## Features
 - **MP3 File Upload**: Easily upload multiple MP3 files to create your own playlists.